jaxon-php/jaxon-website/pages/05.examples/03.integration/02.symfony/page.en.md

 ---
-title:
+title: The Symfony plugin
-menu:
+menu: The Symfony plugin
+template: jaxon
 cache_enable: false
-template: jaxon
-description:
 published: false
+description: This example shows the usage of the Jaxon plugin for the Symfony framework.
 ---